John Bennett (Australian footballer): Southern Football League

 Bennett was coach of East Brighton throughout the 1990s, with premierships in 1991 (South East Suburban Football League) and 1993 (Southern Football League Division 1).
 In the season of the 1991 premiership, Bennett kicked 116 goals.
 He joined Heatherton as coach in 2002 and steered them to a Division 2 premiership in both 2006 and 2009.
 His last season as coach was in 2010.

 Over the course of his career, Bennett has coached over 300 games for seven grand finals with four premierships.

 In 2015 was inducted into the Southern Football Netball League Hall of Fame and was described as classy, strong, skillful and a great leader.

 In 2017 John took on the Presidency of Heatherton Football Club to hopefully build The Tonners in to a successful club.

 Personal life

 Bennett is a regular contributor to the local radio show on 88.3FM on Sunday mornings.
 John is also a regular attendee at StKilda Past players & Officials reunions and events.

-His son, Josh Bennett, has played for a number of clubs: Sandringham (VFL), Frankston (VFL) Heatherton (SFNL) and Ainslie (ACT).
+His son, Josh Bennett, played for a number of clubs, including for Sandringham and Frankston in the VFL, Heatherton in the SFNL and AFL Canberra club Ainslie.